tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@gkanishk/index.md

 ### introduction

 Currently, a student pursuing B.E.
 CSE Hons. in Cloud Computing at Chandigarh University, holding the title of Microsoft Student Partner.
-Passionate about participating in competitions like Hackathons and organizing events.Keen interest in research on new technologies.
-I like contributing to the community and share my knowledge.
+Passionate about participating in competitions like Hackathons and organizing events.Keen interest in research on new technologies.I like contributing to the community and share my knowledge.
 A tech enthusiast and a public speaker ready to accept challenges.

 ## why are you taking this challenge?